elvanto/login-wordpress/README.md

 # Elvanto Wordpress Login Widget

 This plugin adds an Elvanto login widget to your WordPress powered site.
-When installed, your users will be able to log directly into their Elvanto account directly from your site.
+When installed, your users will be able to log directly into their Elvanto account from your site.

 ## Setup